 In English we have loved learning about our new book - Arthur and the Golden Rope.
 We had such a fun time meeting Professor Browstones (who looked strangley like Miss Earp!) and asking him all sorts of questions about the artefacts inside his vault.
 In fact, we entered his competition to win a place to go inside his vault.
 We wrote him a persuasive letter explaining why we deserved to be chosen and what artefacts we would like to see the most.
 Guess what - we were all invited to visit!
 It was an amazing room - there were so many treaures from around the world and we even saw a pink, squishy brain!

 We have carried on reading the story and have found out that the Professor's grandson, Arthur, lives in a small village in Iceland.
 One day, a large, black wolf attacked the town and we did some drama to explore the feelings of the townspeople at this time.
-From this, we wrote some fantastic newspaper reports that we have edited and published this week - Miss Earp is very proud!
+From this, we wrote some fantastic newspaper reports that we have edited and published this week - Miss Earp and Mr Asquith are very proud!

 LEARN BY HEART